Isn't it wonderful when we put in a LOT of effort, and in return we see some gratitude? It makes all our effort feel so much lighter, doesn't it?

 Be prepared that your dog will show gratitude now even more often.
 Enjoy your rescue dog!

 PLEASE NOTE: Posting a fragment of your overall dog problem in the comments below is not going to help.
 Provide complete details if you really seek the right solution.
-Of course we have a page for that as well: Dog Problem Consultation.
+Of course we have a page for that as well: Help With Dog.

 If ever you appreciate the immense work to maintain this uniquely helpful house, feel free to donate a meal.